j6nca/notes/docs/notes/kubernetes/helm_scratch_sheet.md

 Helm templating works off the Golang Sprig library.
 Documenting here some handy templating usecases:

+# Handy tools

+You can use `helm template` in conjunction with [helm-playground](https://helm-playground.com/) for a variety of testing needs to check your rendered yaml.

 # Reusing values (keep it DRY)

 Lets say your values file requires several references to a name of a service.
 You can leverage yaml anchors to keep this DRY as to make updates more manageable and simple.